junit-pioneer/junit-pioneer/CONTRIBUTING.md

 Add these entries when implementing a new feature and update them when changing an existing one.
 The Javadoc on an extension's annotations should link back to the documentation on the website "for more information".

-Code blocks in these files should not be pure text.
+Code blocks in these files should not just be text.
-Instead, in the `src/demo/java` source tree, create/update a `...Demo` class that is dedicated to this feature and place code snippets in `@Test`-annotated methods in `...Demo`.
+Instead, in the `src/demo/java` source tree, create/update a `...Demo` class that is dedicated to a feature and place code snippets in `@Test`-annotated methods in `...Demo`.
-Write each snippet as needed for the documentation and bracket it with tags:

-Code blocks in these files should not be pure text.
-Instead, in the `src/demo/java` source tree, create/update a `...Demo` class that is dedicated to this feature and place code snippets in `@Test`-annotated methods.
 Write each snippet as needed for the documentation and bracket it with tags:

 ```java